thomaslc66/TWEB_Projet_2018/README.md

 Otherwise if the cache time is more, then a new call to the Github API will be made and the user will be updated in the DB.

-## Backend Node.js Server with use of github API and Mongo DB (Production)
+## Deployement of Backend Node.js Server with use of github API and Mongo DB (Production)

-A simple way to deploy this app is with Heroku.
+A simple way to deploy this app is using Heroku.

-1. Fork this github repo
+1. First fork this github repo
 2. Go to Heroku website and register or login in
-3. create a new app in heroku admin panel and link it to your github reop (forked)
+3. Create a new app in heroku admin panel and link it to your github repo (forked)
 4. A good thing to do is: in the package.json file add in the start scirpt (npm install)

+Exemple of package.json
 ```shell
   "scripts": {
     "start": "npm install && node index.js",